WebAssembly/gc/proposals/gc/MVP-JS.md

  - If the value is an i31 reference, convert it to a JS number.
  - If the value is a struct or array reference, create a new JS wrapper for it.
+   _TODO: re-use existing wrapper instead of get bidirectional identity preservation._
  - Otherwise if the reference is an internalized host reference, return the original external host reference.

+_TODO: avoid having to patch the behavior of `extern.internalize` and `extern.internalize` by converting to/from JS numbers separately._